pollen is a good food supplements for athletes

 How much pollen should be taken?

-The tests performance showed that the optimal dosage should be 20-40 g pollen mixed with 50 g honey.
-The dosage could vary, but as a rule it must be between 20 and 50 g pollen per day.
+The performance tests showed that the optimal dosage should be 20-40 g pollen mixed with 50 g honey.
+The dosage could vary, but as a rule, it must be between 20 and 50 g pollen per day.
 Read more about how to take it and its impact on human’s health here: Pollen.

 My conclusion: